Short Answer Summary

 A Sturdy Tripod

 Aurora photography uses long exposures, often several seconds.
 That means even tiny movement can ruin the image.
-A light travel tripod can be fine in calm summer conditions but may shake in wind or snow.
+A light travel tripod may work in calm weather but often becomes unstable in Arctic wind or snow.

 Extra Batteries Kept Warm